How to install a precast concrete pier foundation for a shed

 As mentioned in summary, if the ground is fine-grain soil, you should dig 10 inches deeper, 20 inches in total, and fill the 10 inches with gravel.
 Compact it with a tamping rammer or something else so the pillars won’t sink when the weight starts to add up.

 Why do we do this?
 Fine soil, like clay, has good capillary properties for water to rise higher.
-We don’t want that, so we change it for rougher material.
+We didn’t want that, so we changed it to a rougher material.

 If the soil is ok, we shovel 4 inches or so of gravel into the holes for drainage and tamp it down with a 2×4 or something similar.
 Just have the bottom level, so it’s easy to set form on top of it if we use one.

 Let’s assume you do want to make your concrete forms.
-We build square forms of 1×6 material for the top of the footings and seat the forms over the holes and level the forms on all sides and with each other.
-If necessary, we should use stakes to hold the form on the bottom.
+We build square forms of 1×6 material for the top of the footings, seat the forms over the holes, and level the forms on all sides and with each other.
+We should use stakes to hold the form on the bottom if necessary.

-Another pro move here would be to measure the distance between the top of our form to the supposed 4×6 beam height.
-That helps us a little with setting the precast concrete pier foundations to the correct height.
+Another pro move would be to measure the distance between the top of our form and the supposed 4×6 beam height.
+That helps us set the precast concrete pier foundations to the correct height.

 Add some rebar to the footing; it will make it stronger.
 If there is no instruction, the rebar should be 1-2 inches deep from the sides so it has some concrete covering it.
 It should go in the x and y directions.